loopingz/webda.io/docs/pages/Concepts/Models.md

 They are close to a `POJO` but when attached to a Store, they are not truely POJO, similar to Hibernate.

+Their schema is build with the `webda build` command.

 The `toJSON` method filters the attached store and context.

 ## Attributes